Valonia ventricosa: Environment

-Physiology and reproduction
+Physiology

 The single-cell organism has forms ranging from spherical to ovoid, and the color varies from grass green to dark green, although in water they may appear to be silver, teal, or even blackish.
 This is determined by the quantity of chloroplasts of the specimen.
 The surface of the cell shines like glass when clean due to being extremely smooth with no texture.